wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 CHAP.
 VIII.

-Capture of the British frigate Guerriere., by the United State's frigate Constitution, captain Hull--capture of the Alert sloop of war, by the Essex, captain Porter.
+Capture of the British frigate Guerriere, by the United State's frigate Constitution, captain Hull--capture of the Alert sloop of war, by the Essex, captain Porter.

-NOW it came to pass, on the nineteenth day of the eighth month, that one of the tall ships of Columbia, called the Constitution, commanded by Isaac, whose surname was Hull,
+NOW it came to pass, on the nineteenth day of the eighth month, that one of the tall ships of Columbia, called the Constitution, commanded by Isaac, whose sir-name was Hull,

 2 Having spread her white wings on the bosom of the mighty deep, beheld from afar one of the fighting ships of Britain bearing the royal cross.

-3 And the name of the ship was called, in the language of the French, Guerriere, which signifieth a warrior, and Dacres was the captain thereof.
+3 And the name of the ship was called, in the language of the French, Guerriere,* which signifieth a warrior, and Dacres was the captain thereof.

+* The Guerriere was taken from the French by the British.

 4 Now when Dacres beheld the ship of Columbia his eyes sparkled with joy, for he had defied the vessels of Columbia.